dfporter/FBF_gendered_gl/README.md

 Comparing FBF iCLIP in differnt cell types
 ======

 Code for a paper on FBF in the gendered transcriptome.

-It's old enough to lack correct formating, and the code organization is poor.
+ Most of the code is old enough to lack good formating or organization.

 This analysis begins with the filtered, separately called oo/sp/20deg peaks files and associated wig files.

  It also includes library files of DESeq2 output - quite a few library files, in fact.

 Essentially, CLIP data constitutes:

 1. Peaks files in combined_filtered/
 2. bedgraphs, norm (per million reads)
 3. bedgraphs, unnorm (raw read counts)
 4. bed files

 The second type of input into this analysis is a variety of library files, ALL OF WHICH will be placed under /opt/lib/.

  The analysis files are:

 1. DESeq2 of sp/oo germlines
 2. GL mitotic SAM.  # This was not included in the paper, and isn't used anymore.

 CLIP datasets used:

 1. 20 deg FBF-1
 2. 20 deg FBF-2
 3. Oo.
 FBF-1
 4. Oo.
 FBF-2
 5. Sp.
 FBF-1
 6. Sp.
 FBF-2
 7. Oo.
 FBF
 8. Sp.
 FBF
 9. 20 deg FBF